 Ingredients

-- 12-14 sprigs Parsley washed and dried if needed
+- 12-14 sprigs fresh parsley washed and dried if needed

 Instructions

-- Start with fresh parsley, washing and drying it if needed12-14 sprigs Parsley
+- Start with fresh parsley, washing and drying it if needed12-14 sprigs fresh parsley

 - Microwave on high for 30 seconds, then check for doneness